Contrast-Security-OSS/aws-modernization-with-contrastsecurity/content/30_workshop_app_ci_cd/10_push_to_repo.md

 If you watch the screen you should see the docker image build process animating the terminal

 {{% notice info %}}
-If successful, you should see the message as below.
+If successfully, you should see the message as below.
 {{% /notice %}}

 <pre>